notification

 Too Many Notifications

-Receiving too many notifications makes them not want to use a client:
+Receiving too many notifications can make people not want to use software or services.

 Related: